rosantoz/zendcon2013/README.md

 You can see the application running on http://zendconapp.dossantos.com.au (please use a webkit browser such as chrome or safari, a mobile phone or a tablet)

-This is not the winning app, but the project might be useful to someone.
+This app wasn't the winner, but the project might be useful to someone.

 I hope you enjoy.